Kevinsss/hot_weibo/README.md

 # Hot_weibo

 ## Description
 Count the top 10 of weibo, and send it to your mailbox.
-You can also create cron job for this program.
+You can also create a cron job for this program.

 ## Environment
 	Python: 2.7.*